 - 1st, 3rd & 5th Grade – 1st & 2nd Quarters

 - Kindergarten, 2nd & 4th Grade – 3rd & 4th Quarters

-The Project Edison schedule is closely related to and integrated with the STEM schedule with Ms. Fields.
+The Project Edison schedule is closely related to and integrated with the STEM schedule with Ms. Fields and switches halfway through the year with STEM.
 As teacher partners, Mrs. Burgin & Ms. Fields want their programs to help make school an exciting place to learn and apply knowledge and skills!